aurelia/aurelia/docs/user-docs/components/bindable-properties.md

 Please consult the [binding modes](bindable-properties.md#one-way-binding) documentation below to learn how to change the binding modes.
 By default, the binding mode for bindable properties will be `one-way`
 {% endhint %}

+{% hint style="warning" %}
+When you are developing using TypeScript, ensure that you don't set the `verbatimModuleSyntax` flag (TypeScript `compilerOptions`) to `true`.
+This is required as the `BindingMode` enum is a const enum.
+Aurelia applies this same strategy to several other publicly consumable enums, to reduce bundle size.
+If you set the flag to `true`, you might get a runtime error.
+{% endhint %}

 ### Change the name of the change callback

 You can change the name of the callback that is fired when a change is made `@bindable({ callback: 'propChanged' })`